 Multiple modifiers and commands can be issued within one sequence.
 If additional modifiers are to be applied to the same command, just add the modifiers to that command.
-For example, to add 2 modifiers to the Image Snap command, such as setting the Imaging Style to 1P and the Wait for Trigger to 1T, you would enter IMGSNP1P1T.
+For example, to add a modifier to the Image Snap command, such as setting the Imaging Style to 1P, you would enter IMGSNP1P.